What to expect at Mountain Sport Clinic

 Sports Taping – Taping techniques can be used to provide structural support or improve awareness of how your body moves.

-Temporomandibular Joint Dysfunction (TMJ) – Using a combination of techniques listed above, Physical Therapy can help reduce painful clicks or tension in the jaw and improve the alignment and ability to fully open the jaw.
+Temporomandibular Joint Dysfunction (TMJ) – Using a combination of techniques listed above, Physical Therapy can help reduce painful clicks or tension in the jaw, reduce headaches, and improve the alignment and ability to fully open the jaw.

 Vestibular Rehabilitation: Vertigo and dizziness can be caused by a variety of issues.
 Physical Therapists can perform movements with your head to reposition crystals in your inner ear that cause Benign Paroxysmal Positional Vertigo (BPPV).
 It is best to see your Family Physician prior to this treatment to ensure the correct diagnosis before your assessment at Mountain Sport Clinic.